 8. Paris Bank Vault Tunnel, 2010.

 In a scene right out of the movies, an unknown gang tunneled into a Paris bank vault, stealing the contents of hundreds of safe deposit boxes.
 Since the contents of the boxes are only known to the depositors (and now the thieves…), the total value of the theft is unknown, but estimates are in the tens of millions of dollars.
 To hide their tracks, the gang, nicknamed “The Termites,” then set a fire to trigger the sprinklers.
 Since the thieves have not been caught, their methods and the tools they employed are as of yet unknown, but indications are that they were pretty sophisticated.
-A similar crime was perpetrated again in Paris four years later.
+A similar crime was perpetrated in Germany three years later.

 7. Northfield Minnesota James Gang Raid, 1876.

 Jesse James and his pals, known as the “James-Younger Gang,” decided that Minnesota would be a good place to rob a bank, but they were wrong.
 Setting their sights on the First National Bank of Northfield, the notorious bank and trains robbers were under the impression that the bank was affiliated with two former Union generals (Butler and Ames), and the southern Civil War vets were happy to get some revenge.
 Townsfolk spotted the gang’s odd behavior and prepared for the expected robbery, ambushing the 8 would-be robbers.
 The haul from the bank was only a few bags of nickels, as the manager refused to open the safe and was killed for it.
 Other immediate casualties included a bystander and two gang members.
 Jesse James and his brother Frank managed to escape, but the rest were either captured or killed.

 6. Edvard Munch’s The Scream, 1994 and 2004.